 It may seem daunting to take on accessibility compliance for your company.
 It’s not an individual endeavor; it’s an all-in effort to become mature.
 But there are a few low-barrier activities you can do and invite others to join with you.

 First, join an accessibility meet up or two.
 These can be low-pressure events – either virtual or face-to-face – that affords you the opportunity ask questions, listen in on conversations, and meet other people that are taking steps to develop their accessibility practices.

 Second, encourage your teams to get certified in accessibility.
 It’s probably a lot easier than you think.
 The Department of Homeland Security offers a couple certification tracks that are free and can be completed at your own pace.
 You can get started by going to the DHS Section 508 Trusted Tester site.
 Having your engineering teams get Trusted Tester certifications will not only raise awareness to accessibility, but also add an additional layer of scrutiny when developing and testing products.
 And this is a good thing because we all want to produce a better more inclusive product, right?

-According to WebAIM’s site, accessibility errors present on web pages are increasing, not decreasing.
-If your company is leaning more immature around accessibility, be the person to raise awareness.
+If your organization is leaning more immature around accessibility, be the person to raise awareness.
 Start making sure your documents and presentations are accessibly compliant.
 Start asking questions about accessibility compliance as it relates to your site.
 Develop yourself in this area and lead others toward accessibility maturity.
 And always feel free to reach out and connect with one of our Accessibility SMEs.